 By examining the number of staff working towards the HSSR, it is possible to examine how this is addressing current and future workforce need for staff in CCS roles.
 Survey respondents were asked about numbers of staff who were currently enrolled in HSST, or on track to achieve HSSE.
 Radiotherapy reported 74 individuals, Nuclear Medicine reported 20, and DR & RP reported 14.
 In comparison with current levels of CCS vacancies, Radiotherapy and Nuclear Medicine are currently training more individuals for HSSR registration than there are consultant-level vacancies, while DR & RP are training fewer.
-In addition, survey respondents stated that 30% of recently filled CCS posts were filled by an HSST graduate: this is likely to rise as the number of HSST graduates in the workforce increases.
-These data suggest that HSST is being used appropriately to succession plan for CCS roles in Radiotherapy and Nuclear Medicine, but this is not as prevalent in Diagnostic Radiology and Radiation Protection.
+Survey respondents additionally stated that 30% of recently filled CCS posts were filled by an HSST graduate: this is likely to rise as the number of HSST graduates in the workforce increases.